viesturz/tapchanger/Tapchanger/CAD/README.md

-The step files currently only contains the square rods version.
+The holes are not present in the CAD.
+Please use the provided hole models to cut either square or round holes.